A Micro-Ellipsoid Model for Wet Porous Materials Rendering: WetSpongeCake: A BSDF model with porosity and saturation

 \section{WetSpongeCake: A BSDF model with porosity and saturation}

-\myfigure{BSDFConfig}{bsdf.pdf}{ The light transport within a medium is approximated by a surface model, consisting of an analytical single scattering and a Monte Carlo-based multiple scattering by performing the integral along the depth dimension only rather than the entire 3D spatial domain. }

-\mycfigure{paper}{paper.pdf}{ A wet paper with different saturation textures (bottom right).
-Our method is able to characterize these different kinds of appearances with a low time cost (about 34 seconds) using physical materials, while no existing approaches can achieve this.
-Medium parameters: $T=0.0017, n=300M, P=0.5, \sigma_t^l = 0$.
-Particle parameters: $\alpha=(1,1,1), \eta_l=1.333$, 70\% cellulose + 30\% $\text{TiO}_2$.}

 We have already defined the medium, which still requires large sampling rates for convergence.
-Therefore, we integrate it into the SpongeCake framework by treating the medium as a layer, as shown in Fig.~\ref{fig:BSDFConfig}.
-We derive the analytical model for the single scattering, considering both reflection and transmission.
-Then, we further introduce the multiple scattering and the delta transmission, which complete our full solution.
+To address this, we integrate it into the SpongeCake framework by treating the medium as a layer.
+We derive an analytical model for single scattering, taking into account both reflection and transmission.
+Then, we further introduce multiple scattering, delta transmission, and the air-liquid interface.